fblecha/walkoff-js/README.md

 You're trying to build a "modern" app.
 While there are literally thousands of ways to do this, this setup assumes the following:

-## Cost
+## Assumption - Cost
 * Prefer free/opensource over spending money.
 * Spend money on tools if it saves significant time.
 * Prefer operational expense vs capital expense.

-2. Primary language
+## Assumption - Primary language
 * JavaScript all the things (where possible).
 JavaScript has more reach (available platforms) than any other programming language.

-2. Testing
+## Assumption - Testing
 * All tests will be in JavaScript where possible.
 * Unit tests test developer code changes at the atomic level.
 * Integration tests test code changes at either the API or UI level.
 * Performance tests test code changes that impact performance, with some level of tolerance.
 * More code coverage is better, but 100% doesn't mean correct.

-3. Web
+## Assumption -  Web
 * Web - React & either Redux or Relay
 * Target Chrome, Safari, and IE

-4. Mobile
+## Assumption - Mobile
 * You may have up to three deliveries on mobile: iOS, Android, & mobile web.
 * iOS - React Native + Swift
 * Android - React Native + Android
 * Mobile Web - Same as Web + responsive CSS

-5. Server
+## Assumption - Server
 * JavaScript
 * In a container environment = Docker + Node.js
 * In a serverless environment = Node.js

-6. APIs
+## Assumption - APIs
 * For client-facing APIs, prefer GraphQL over REST, but REST is still ok.
 * For server-facing APIs, prefer gRPC or Protocol Buffers over REST.

-7. Developer Environment
+## Assumption - Developer Environment
 * Prefer Mac for local development.
 Avoid Windows for local development [(1)](#subnote_1)

-8. DevOps
+## Assumption - DevOps
 * DevOps is a philosophy that can be supported by tooling.
 * DevOps doesn't mean developers don't have to understand their infrastructure.

-9. Cloud
+## Assumption - Cloud
 * Prefer Amazon Web Services by default unless one of the following apply:
 * Prefer Google if you need something specific that Google offers (e.g. Firebase, Spanner, etc.)

-10. Ownership vs "Throw it over the wall"
+## Assumption - Ownership vs "Throw it over the wall"
 * Prefer people and teams to own their products vs a "throw it over the wall" model.
-    * This Implies that people will have production support of their code (at some level)
+* This implies that people will be responsible for production support of their code (at some level)
-    * Which implies that APM, failover, degradation, and indicident management need to be backed into the product versus tacked onto the product.
+* This also implies that APM, failover, degradation, and indicident management need to be backed into the product versus tacked onto the product.